argyleink/transition.css/README.md

 Running `npm run build` compiles and minifies your code in `app` and outputs the optimised result to a folder called `dist` that's ready for static hosting.

 Running `npm run production` will build your project and start a server at `dist`.

+`npm run lib` to build the library files